-Not surprisingly, I’d say chiropractic, but I would wouldn’t I – but so does Haas M, Goldberg B, Aickin M, Ganger B, Attwood M. in their study called:
+Not surprisingly, I’d say chiropractic, but I would wouldn’t I. But so do: Haas M, Goldberg B, Aickin M, Ganger B and Attwood M. in their study called:

 A practice-based study of patients with acute and chronic low back pain attending primary care and chiropractic physicians: two-week to 48-month follow-up.

-Now, this study looked at patients with acute (or severe) and chronic low-back pain and compared the standard medical treatment to chiropractic care for these common problems.
-In the study, a pretty robust number of patients were examined (2780 patients over a 2-year period).
-There were 60 chiropractic doctors (treating 1855 of the patients) and 111 medical doctors (treating 925 patients).
+Now, this study looked at patients with acute (or severe) and chronic low-back pain.
+It compared standard medical treatment to chiropractic care for this common problem.
+A pretty robust number of patients were examined (2780 patients over a 2-year period).
+There were 60 chiropractic doctors (treating 1855 of the patients) and 111 medical doctors (treating 925 patients) in the study group.

-The medical doctors treated their patients with a regimen of prescription drugs, an exercise plan and self-care advice with some receiving physical therapy.
+The medical doctors treated their patients with a regimen of prescription drugs, an exercise plan and self-care advice.
+Some of these patients also received physical therapy.
 The chiropractic doctors treated their patients with a regimen of spinal manipulation, physical therapy, an exercise plan and self-care education.
 The success of any treatment was measured by the patient’s report of their degree of pain and/or disability.
-Patients were given a pain questionnaire on their first visit which was then followed up with regular questionnaires over a period of 4 years.
+Patients were given a pain questionnaire on their first visit.
+This was then followed up with regular questionnaires over a period of 4 years.

-- Those patients who were treated by the medical doctors initially had a greater degree of low back pain and disability, in addition to pain radiating below the knee.
+- Those patients who were treated by the medical doctors initially had a greater degree of low-back pain and disability as well as pain radiating below the knee.
 They also had poorer general health than those patients who are treated by a chiropractor.

 The important point in this study is to note that ALL patient groups saw significant improvement in pain and disability over the course of treatment.

 Those patients who were experiencing acute pain saw the greatest improvement.
-Many of them gaining almost complete relief of their pain symptoms.
-However, it was interesting to note that 3 years into this study, up to 75% of the patients had experienced at least 30 days of pain in the previous year.
+Many of them gaining almost complete relief of their pain.
+However, 3 years into this study, up to 75% of the patients had experienced at least 30 days of pain in the previous year.
 This was even those who had seen significant pain and disability relief through early intervention.